 - (a) Removal of Discontinued Billboards.
 Any billboard or billboard structure which has been discontinued for a period of six (6) months shall be removed or restored to use within thirty (30) days after a notice that the billboard has been discontinued is issued to the owner of the sign.
 Notice shall be given by the Director of Community Development using certified mail.
-The Director of Community Development may allow a discontinued billboard or billboard structure to remain in place; provided that the billboard or billboard structure is maintained in good condition, and that there is a reasonable possibility that the billboard can be restored to use within a one (1) year period. - (b) Criteria for Establishing That a Billboard Has Been Discontinued.
+The Director of Community Development may allow a discontinued billboard or billboard structure to remain in place; provided that the billboard or billboard structure to use within a one (1) year period. - (b) Criteria for Establishing That a Billboard Has Been Discontinued.
 A billboard or billboard structure shall be considered discontinued when any of the following occurs: - (1) Any copy thereon is out of date. - (2) The structure no longer supports a billboard or the billboard no longer contains an advertising display. - (3) The billboard structure or advertising display is visibly damaged or partially missing.